sauce-archives/saucecon19-pipeline-workshop/README.md

 ### (Optional) Install and Configure Docker

 Additionally, if you wish to deploy and manage Jenkins via Docker containers, consult the instructions located in the [./jenkins-guides/](./jenkins-guide/JENKINS-SETUP.md#optional-deploy-jenkins-using-docker) directory.

+# Exercise Companion
+Fizz Buzz challenge: The goal of the workshop is to complete one or any of the following challenges.

+### Challenge 1
+Create function expressions for integers between 1-100.
+    * If divisible by 3, output "Fizz"
+    * If divisible by 5, output "Buzz"
+    * If divisible by 3 & 5, output "FizzBuzz"
+    * Else, print nothing or **null**

+### Challenge 2 (Intermediate)
+Print **"out of range"** and/or **"not an integer"** error messages

+### Challenge 3 (Advanced)
+Allow for custom number ranges with outputs

+   > Break into teams of three: One person is tester, one person is ops (manages Jenkins job execution), one person is developer.
+All individuals must stay in their own realm!
+The purpose is to simulate how one navigates a siloed work environment and bridge communication gagps